-Setting goals is one thing, following through to their achievement however, requires perseverance and accountability.
+Setting goals is one thing, following through to their achievement, however, requires perseverance and accountability.
 The goal accountability process will look different for each person.
 The basic definition is being held responsible to someone until you reach the goal(s).
 Research by ASTD shows that you boost your chances of reaching your goals by 65% by committing to someone that you will do the work.
-I offer goal accountability in the all form of monthly, weekly, daily or several times a day check-ins.
+I offer goal accountability in my unstuck program and my coaching packages.
+Find out more here.

 My own experience with goal accountability started six years ago when I decided to begin a health journey to lose weight.
 Let’s just say, it took me a bit to get the hang of not only writing out my goals but also creating an action plan to see them materialize.
 I also struggled in finding the type of accountability I needed but once I figured out I was a people pleaser and how I could use that to my advantage! (what?)
 With the proper support, I lost over 100 pounds and went from a size 22 to a size 12!

 I now apply the knowledge I gained to my business supporting business owners to reach their goals.
 I love being a part of other business owner’s success; whether that is in holding them accountable to achieve their goals, or assisting in the administrative front to organize or act in their capacity to free up their valuable time!